ibm-cloud-docs/get-support/using-support-center.md

 The following are the methods that you can find in the Contact support section if you need help:

+* Use the [Create a case](/unifiedsupport/cases/add){: external} page to open a support case.
+* If you have an Advanced or Premium support plan, you can
-* By chat from the [Support Center](/unifiedsupport/supportcenter){: external}.
+     * Click **Chat with IBM** from the [Support Center](/unifiedsupport/supportcenter){: external} to connect with a support agent.
-* Pay-as-you-go or subscription accounts can contact support by phone and can find the number in the [Support Center](/unifiedsupport/supportcenter){: external}.
+     * Contact support by phone using the number in the [Support Center](/unifiedsupport/supportcenter){: external}.
-* If you have technical questions, there's a link to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
+* If you have technical questions, you can follow a link to ask questions of others in online communities.
-* You can also use the [Create a case](/unifiedsupport/cases/add){: external} page to submit a case.

 Users in the account need assigned access to create, update, search, or view cases.
 For more information, see [Assigning user access for working with support center](/docs/get-support?topic=get-support-access&interface=ui).
 {: note}